janpetzold/az305-learning/README.md

 - **Soft delete** is designed to prevent accidental deletion of your key vault and keys, secrets, and certificates stored inside key vault.
 Think of soft-delete like a recycle bin.
 - **Purge protection** Purge protection is designed to prevent the deletion of your key vault, keys, secrets, and certificates by a malicious insider.
 Think of this as a recycle bin with a time based lock.
 You can recover items at any point during the configurable retention period.

-Permissions can be Vault-based or Azure RBAC

-Grant access to resources on a need-to-know-basis.
-Also classify data based on its type, sensitivity, and potential risk.
-Assign a confidentiality level for each.
-Example - a customer service representative may have a legitimate need to access customer data to resolve customer issues, a finance employee who creates invoices not.

-Sync changes between OnPrem AD and Entra Azure instances via *Entra Connect*.
+Sync changes between OnPrem AD and Entra Azure instances via **Entra Connect** that basically syncs password hashes.
 It is designed to sync users and devices between Microsoft Entra ID based domains and AD DS domains.

 # Data Solutions